 5. Be very spur of the moment/flexible with your timing

-If you aren’t a plan in advance kind of person, you can find lots of good deals if you are willing to travel last minute or be very flexible with your travel dates.
+If you aren’t a plan in advance kind of person, you can find lots of good deals if you are willing to travel at the last minute or be very flexible with your travel dates.
 Follow Twitter accounts like Fare Deal Alert or sign up for Scott’s Cheap Flights newsletter to get alerts on travel deals.